-Firstly, check with your trade mark attorney whether the name is registrable.
-A trade mark cannot be descriptive of the goods concerned or their characteristics, otherwise the Intellectual Property Office will not give you a monopoly in it.
+Firstly, check with your trade mark attorney whether the beer brand name is registrable.
+A trade mark cannot be descriptive of the goods concerned or their characteristics, otherwise, the Intellectual Property Office will not give you a monopoly on it.
 You won’t be able to register such marks as MODERN REAL ALE, HOME BREWERY, WELSH BLACK BITTER.
 All these marks have been applied for as trade marks and abandoned when they did not meet the requirements of the UK Office.
-A strong brand is one which is memorable and one which you are able to protect.
+A strong beer brand is one which is memorable and one which you are able to protect.
 You ideally want consumers to commit to you from the start, and they cannot do that if they struggle to remember who you are.

 Protect your chosen name by registering it in respect of the correct goods.
 Your trade mark attorney will advise you how to navigate the pitfalls of the registration procedure, taking care of the application every step of the way.

 Once registered, you are able to take action against other parties who copy your name.
-Imitation is not flattery, and will cost you money if you don’t do something about it.
+Imitation is not flattery and will cost you money if you don’t do something about it.
 What if someone else copies your name, and sells a poor quality product?
 The consequences of confusion with such an outfit and your resultant loss of reputation will cause damage to your goodwill.

 Make sure you look after your name.

-Registration of your name is not the end of the story.
+Registration of your beer brand is not the end of the story.
 Trade marks are a valuable asset of your business, and their value can decrease through inaction on the part of your business.
 Once successful breweries grow, they amass a portfolio of trade mark registrations for their products.
 Such careful business planning and acquisition of assets reflects well on the company’s balance sheet and these days is a must in order to attract savvy investors.

 To monitor your trade mark, your attorney will recommend a watching service.
 This will continually sweep the Trade Mark Registers so that you are informed if another business applies for a mark which is the same or similar to your own.

 Not everyone registers their name as a trade mark.
-You should therefore monitor your competitors, and look out for usage at trade shows and exhibitions.
+You should, therefore, monitor your competitors, and look out for usage at trade shows and exhibitions.
 If another party is using your mark, don’t try and stop them yourselves, but take a photo of what they are doing, and pass it on to your lawyer.
 Look through trade and industry blogs and magazines for potential infringements.
 Have your trade mark attorney contact the party involved to request them to cease use, before too much damage is done to your brand.
 If consumers are confused, revenue will be being diverted elsewhere.